You may want to read:

 The desire for sex is no different from any other good thing the Lord had made before hell broke loose on man’s soul.
 Genesis 3 did not eradicate the good things the Lord made, though the fall did change how man thought about and desired those things.

 Imagine if the Lord made food and made man dependent on food, but put a distaste for food on man’s palate.
 That does not sound like a good God.
 He creates things perfectly, which means food is not just for utilitarian purposes.
-God made food tasty so the man could enjoy it while he was storing his survival energy in the belly.
+God made food tasty so that man could enjoy it while he was storing his survival energy in the belly.
 He did this by giving man taste buds.

 It was a perfect plan.
 How kind of God to make things this way.
 Then sin entered the world.
 What has changed?
 Nothing, in the sense that man still desires, eats, enjoys, and benefits from food.
 The fall did not create a different kind of man who had no connection to his pre-fallen condition.